junli7/bloonsSchool/README.md

 ```
 SpriteManager Class Variables:
 ```
-spriteCache (Map<String, BufferedImage>): A cache to store loaded sprites, preventing redundant loading.
+spriteCache (Map<String, BufferedImage>): cache to store loaded sprites, preventing redundant loading.

-placeholderSprite (BufferedImage): A placeholder image used when a requested sprite cannot be loaded.
+placeholderSprite (BufferedImage): placeholder image used when a requested sprite cannot be loaded.
 ```
 UpgradeControlPanel Class Variables:
 ```
 upgradeGUI_instance (UpgradeGUI): An instance of UpgradeGUI to handle the drawing and logic of the upgrade interface.

-currentSelectedMonkey (Monkey): The monkey currently selected by the user, whose upgrade options are displayed.
+currentSelectedMonkey (Monkey): monkey currently selected by the user, whose upgrade options are displayed.

-gameState (GameState): Reference to the GameState object.
+gameState (GameState): refers to the GameState object.

-gamePanel_ref (GamePanel): Reference to the GamePanel object, used for selling monkeys or repainting.
+gamePanel_ref (GamePanel): refers to the GamePanel object, used for selling monkeys or repainting.

 panelWidth (int): Static constant for the preferred width of the panel.
 ```
 UpgradeGUI Class Variables:
 ```
-actionNONE, actionUpgradedOrArchetypeChosen, actionSOLD (int): Constants representing different actions resulting from a click.
+actionNONE, actionUpgradedOrArchetypeChosen, actionSOLD (int): constants representing different actions resulting from a click.

 upgradeButtonBounds (Rectangle): Defines the clickable area for the standard upgrade button.